Understanding the Various Regulatory Options Available for U.S. ICO/STOs

 Regulation S also requires that the offer and sale must be made available to investors located outside the United States.
 Additionally, all investors based in the United States are forbidden from being shown the terms for foreign investors.

 There are no SEC registration requirements for Regulation S offerings, but there are rules and processes necessary for compliance.
-At International Blockchain Legal, our attorneys will work with you to write a Private Placement Memorandum (PPM) and Subscription Agreement for your offering to describe the investment from both legal and financial perspective.
+At IBC, our network of attorneys will work with you to write a Private Placement Memorandum (PPM) and Subscription Agreement for your offering to describe the investment from both legal and financial perspective.
 These documents will empower you to raise the capital you need with the assurance that you have an expert legal team guiding you every step of the way.

 One possibility worth considering for your ICO is a combination approach.
 This could consist of doing a Regulation CF crowdfunding offering while concurrently conducting a private placement offering under Regulation D, Rule 506 (c).